-USE OF PRESCRIPTION DRUGS, LEGEND DRUGS, OR CONTROLLED SUBSTANCES FOR LAWFUL RESEARCH, TEACHING, AND TESTING
+11.USE OF PRESCRIPTION OR LEGEND DRUGS, ANALITYCAL STANDARDS, AND CONTROLLED SUBSTANCES FOR LAWFUL RESEARCH, TEACHING, AND TESTING

-The registrant is legally responsible for the prescription or legend drugs and controlled substances for which he or she has exemptions or registrations, in accordance with all regulations, including inventory, recordkeeping, and security provisions.
-Controlled substances are under no circumstances transferable between researchers and/or laboratories.
+The registrant is legally responsible for the prescription or legend drugs, analytical standards, and controlled substances for which he or she has exemptions or registrations, in accordance with all regulations, including inventory, recordkeeping, and security provisions.
+Controlled substances are under no circumstances transferable nor shared between researchers and/or laboratories.
+Researchers with IACUC protocols must obtain their own Florida Letter of Exemption and DEA registration.
+In addition, each PI with an approved research grant must obtain their own licenses as well.

-The registrant may pre-screen and authorize individuals to engage in approved activities under his or her direction.
-Those individuals must complete this questionnaire prior to becoming an authorized agent.
-The PI will file a copy of the completed questionnaires with his or her controlled substance acquisition and use records.
+The registrant must pre-screen and authorize individuals to engage in approved activities under his or her direction.
+Those individuals must complete EHS SOP350 FORM007 questionnaire prior to becoming an authorized agent.
+The PI will file a copy of the completed questionnaire(s) in the Controlled Substances Manual.
 These records must be readily retrievable upon request during inspections.
-A copy of the questionnaire must also be sent to EHS.

-Authorized agents must be aware of controlled substance laws and regulations, including storage, security, recordkeeping, inventory, and disposal requirements.
+Authorized agents must be aware of controlled substances laws and regulations, including storage, security, recordkeeping, inventory, and disposal requirements.

 Controlled substances may only be transported when both the origin and destination are registered under the same registrant.
-PIs are prohibited from making a solution and transferring it to an unregistered individual, or transporting it to a location in which the PIs are not registered.
+Pls are prohibited from making a solution and transferring it to an unregistered individual, or transporting it to a location in which the Pls are not registered.
 Such movement is illegal and may subject the registrant to fines and imprisonment.
+Approval from the DEA must be obtained prior transportation of such drug(s) and EHS must be notified.

-PIs are prohibited from making their own diluted, analytical standards for use as a testing standard, but may purchase them from vendors.
-The DEA does not required DEA registration for the purchase and use of diluted, analytical standards.
+Pls are prohibited from making their own analytical standards for use as a testing standard.
+The DEA does not require a DEA registration for the purchase of analytical standards, but a Florida Letter of Exemption must be obtained.
+Laboratories possessing such analytical standards after obtaining approval from DBPR will be inspected by EHS any given time.